 Welcome to the Spring 2022 edition of The Baldy Center magazine, where we highlight recent University at Buffalo research focusing on law and social policy themes.
-Research dialogues have flourished this semester with the return of faculty and students to campus, and pandemic-delayed research programs reactivated with immense productivity here in The Baldy Center.
+Global research has flourished this semester with the return of faculty and students to campus, and pandemic-delayed research programs reactivated with immense productivity here in The Baldy Center.

 The research highlighted in this issue is global in scope, spanning four continents and diverse disciplinary arenas.
 In this issue, we present work that examines complexities in societal engagements with law, from the perspective of those developing and enforcing law and those responding to it.